-The key to hoya imbricata care is to give it something to climb up and remember it is an epiphyte – it must not sit in wet soil.
+Welcome to our guide to hoya imbricata care and propagation.
+The key to hoya imbricata care is to give it something to climb up and remember it is an epiphyte – it must not sit in waterlogged soil.

 |Light needs:||Bright indirect sunlight.|

 |Watering needs:||Mist them when the potting mix is almost dry.|

 |Where to buy:||Try our list of Rare Plant Shops or Etsy.|